-The Council invites your review and comment on the proposal explained in this paper for how to add biological objectives of a certain type to the Council's Columbia River Basin Fish and Wildlife Program, objectives that will express in quantitative terms the nature of the changes the program seeks to achieve in key fish and wildlife populations and their habitats in the different ecological provinces of the basin.
-Objectives of this type would add significantly to the Council's ability to guide program expenditures in the most efficient direction and evaluate the success of the program's activities over the long-term.
+The Council invites your review and comment on the proposal explained in this letter for how to add biological objectives of a certain type to the Council's Columbia River Basin Fish and Wildlife Program.
+These objectives will express in quantitative terms the nature of the changes the program seeks to achieve in key fish and wildlife populations and their habitats in the different ecological provinces of the basin.
+Objectives of this type would add significantly to the Council's ability to guide program expenditures in the most efficient direction and evaluate the success of the program's activities over time.